Problems in Pucusana

 75% of women (married and unwed) will have one if not two children before they are 20 years old.

-60% of the teenage girls who became pregnant outside marriage will get married to the baby’s father during pregnancy solely because of their parents religious beliefs.
+60% of the teenage girls who became pregnant outside marriage will get married to the baby’s father during pregnancy solely because of their parents’ religious beliefs.

-Over 60% of those marriages end in divorce, separation or spousal abandonment.
+Over 60% of those marriages end in divorce, separation, or spousal abandonment.

-And lastly, the Public School System in Pucusana has an average college acceptance rate for high school graduates of 2%.
+Prepandemic, the public schools have an average college acceptance rate for high school graduates of 2%.
 Currently, attending University is the only way for individuals to step out of the poverty they were raised in.
-So with only 2 out of every 100 students being accepted into College, let alone not being able to afford it, leads to more generational poverty.
+So, with only 2 out of every 100 students being accepted into Peru's free universities, leads to more generational poverty.

-Please check out our “About” and “Projects” pages to learn how The Pucusana Project is helping alleviate poverty, provide higher quality education, enable social and community change and launch businesses in Pucusana Peru.
+For more information check out our “About” and “Projects” pages to learn how The Pucusana Project is helping alleviate poverty, provide higher quality education, enable social and community change and launch businesses in Pucusana Peru.